code-forge-reaper/zcore/zcore/API_REFERENCE.md

 Checks if the key was just pressed

 Args:
-    key(str): the name of the key you want to check
+    key: the name of the key you want to check

 Returns:
     bool: True if the key was just clicked, False otherwise